 The DA statements can be used to write or read programs or data records beginning at a specified sector on the disk.
-Multi-sector programs and data records are automatically read or written, just as they are with DC statements.
-All records saved with a DA statement or command are automatically formatted to contain the standard System 2200 control information (see Chapter 7, Section 7.6), and records loaded with a DA statement or command must contain this format information.
+Multi-sector programs and data records are automatically read or written, just as they are with DC statement or command are saved with records a DA A11 statements. standard System 2200 control formatted to contain the automatically information (see Chapter 4, Section 4.6), and records loaded with a DA statement or command must contain this format information.
 Records created by DA statements or commands are, therefore, identical in format to records created by DC (catalog) statements or commands, and records saved in one mode may be retrieved in the other.

 The BA statements comprise a special class of statements which read and write exactly one sector (256 bytes) of unformatted data.
 Records created with a DATASAVE DC or DATASAVE DA statement are automatically formatted by the system to contain certain control information.
 (Refer to Chapter 7, Section 7.6, for a discussion of the control information automatically included in each sector of a logical record.)
 When a data record is read from the disk with a DATALOAD DC or DATALOAD DA statement, the system expects to find the control information; a record which does not contain the expected control information cannot be read with a DC or DA statement.
 When a record is created with a DATASAVE BA statement, however, no control information is written by the system.
 In this special case, the programmer is free to write his own control information in each record, and to format his records in a way best suited for his application.
-Records with a non-standard format can be read with a DATALOAD BA statement; they cannot be read with DC or DA DATALOAD BA can also be used to read sectors (program or data) statements. written originally with a DC or DA statement.
+Records with a non-standard format can be read with a DATALOAD BA statement; they cannot be read with DC or DA statements.
+DATALOAD BA can also be used to read sectors (program or data) written originally with a DC or DA statement.